celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/celo-truffle-box.md

 ## Wrapping up

 You should now have the necessary skills to get started with developing mobile applications on Celo.
 In this tutorial we covered:
+ - Creating accounts (private keys)
+ - Basic smart contract development in Solidity
+ - Sending transactions to a Celo network
+ - View transactions with a block explorer
+ - Mobile development using React Native and Expo

-This is not a comprehensive tutorial for Celo's features and capabilities.

-Please [connect with us on Discord](https://discord.gg/745Qntv) if you need any help!
+This is not a comprehensive tutorial for Celo's features and capabilities, keep exploring the docs to learn more and please [connect with us on Discord](https://discord.gg/745Qntv) if you need any help (or just want to chat)!